gupta-himanshu/scala-for-beginners/Important-Points2.md

 tor.
 • Each constructor must have a different signature.
 • One constructor calls another constructor with the name this .

+26. If you want to add new “constructors” to your case class, you write new apply methods.